 The Organiser appoints all other members of the Organising Committee (OC).
-The Chairman or his representative represents the Committee in public, leads the meetings and makes decisions concerning all matters that are not made by other persons or groups.
-Before, during and after the competition(s) he works closely with the International Ski Federation and its appointed officials.
-He takes on all other duties that are necessary for carrying out the competition.
+The Chair or a representative represents the Committee in public, leads the meetings and makes decisions concerning all matters that are not made by other persons or groups.
+Before, during and after the competition(s) they work closely with the International Ski Federation and its appointed officials and takes on all other duties that are necessary for carrying out the competition.